09 00 01 Owner General Requirements and Design Intent

 - Shall be applied in accordance with manufacturer's instructions.

-- All new work shall be a three-coat system.
+- All new work shall be a primary grade.
 Different shades of color shall be used for each coat.
 The number of coats for existing work shall be as required to equal new work.

 - Primer--one coat